 - Now mix the rice, it will be quite sticky but it should change its texture and lose quite a lot of its stickiness.
 Move the rice to a side and press the “SAUTE” function.
 Add oil and frozen peas and saute for about a minute before mixing everything together.

-- This recipe was made in a 6 quart/6 liter Instant Pot.
+- This recipe was made in a 6 quart/6 liter instant pot.

 - Remove the inner pot from the instant pot body in order to stop cooking/burning the rice after you are finished.

-- If you would like to use a different type of rice, bear in mind that it might need different cooking time.
+- If you would like to use a different type of rice, bear in mind that it might need a different cooking time.

 - The cooking time stated in this recipe is ACTIVE COOKING TIME.
-This time does not include the time that is needed to bring the pot to pressure nor the time the pot needs to drop the pressure naturally (add extra 20 minutes to the overall time).
+This time does not include the time that is needed to bring the pot to pressure nor the time the pot needs to drop the pressure naturally (add an extra 20 minutes to the overall time).